orman112/blog/content/blog-markdown/integrating-firebase-with-react-redux/index.md

 description: "User authentication is a key pillar in most modern applications today.
 Setting it up, however, can sometimes be a bit tricky.
 In this post, I'll walk you through how to set up authentication with Google's Firebase using React with Redux."
 ---

 Google's Firebase is a "_platform that helps you quickly develop high-quality apps and grow your business_".
-One of it's capabilities includes user authentication.
-Google makes setting this auth up within your application relatively straightforward, but their can be some quirks, which we'll discuss throughout this post.
+One of its capabilities includes user authentication.
+Google makes setting this auth up within your application relatively straightforward, but there can be some quirks, which we'll discuss throughout this post.
 I will also be using [React-Redux](https://react-redux.js.org/) for global state management, showing some of the benefits there as well.
 With that said, let's start building our app!

 > As a side note, you can always view the application we'll be creating in it's entirety here on [my Github](https://github.com/thefrugaldev/firebase-react-redux).